 - 10 More Free Things to do in Auckland

-- 11 Adrenaline Adventures in Auckland (Once in a lifetime, but not so free things to do in Auckland)
+- 11 Adrenaline Adventures (but NOT free things to do in Auckland)

 - 12 Getting to Auckland Activities

-- Mount Eden Volcano – If you only have time to visit one Auckland volcano, enjoy a short walk to the summit of Mount Eden.
-At the top, you will find dramatic 360-degree views from the highest natural point in the city.
-Plus, there is a 50-metre deep crater (now grass covered) that many consider the highlight of the Mount Eden Domain.
+- Mount Eden Volcano – Enjoy a short walk to the summit of the Mount Eden domain where you will find dramatic 360-degree views from the highest natural point in the city.
+However, it is the 50-metre deep crater (now grass covered) that many consider the highlight of this visit.

 - Auckland Domain – Auckland’s oldest park is home to extensive forested walking trails, impressive sculptures, and plenty of spots for picnic or sport.
 Here you will find the Auckland Museum, Wintergardens, Wintergarden Cafe, and the city hospital.